kaiyun717/cs285_project/data/README.md

 - Done conditions are as follow:
     - True: collision, out-of-bounds, reached
     - False: else
-- If the state is out-of-bounds, the state is simply not rendered.
+- If the state is out-of-bounds, the position of the agent is not included in the rendered image.
 The agent should learn that this state is undesirable from the reward.

 ### Hopper
 - `healthy_angle_range` = [-0.2, 0.2]